drtpotter/slicer/README.md

 In the last few lines of the script I create a Numpy array of random values and send it to the application.
 Where you get your numpy array from is up to you.

+# Nice to haves

+* It would be very nice if we could have a way to control the color scaling in the image by way of a histogram, like PyQTGraph's [HistogramLUTWidget](http://www.pyqtgraph.org/documentation/widgets/histogramlutwidget.html) without going back to pyside and Qt4.

 Have fun, and by all means send me a pull request if you found a way to make it better!